What Should I Do After Having A Car Accident?

 Under a property damage claim, and assuming your vehicle was totaled, you would be legally entitled to recover an amount equaling your vehicle’s fair market value just before the accident occurred.

 You may have a very significant past and future income claim.
-You are entitled to recover all prior lost pay (including tips) from being out of work per your doctor’s recommendations while recovering from your accident.
+If so, you are entitled to recover all prior lost pay (including tips) from being out of work per your doctor’s recommendations while recovering from your accident.

 In addition, because you suffered a severe injury, you may have physical limitations now that prevent you from performing your type of regular work in the future.

-In such cases, lawyers will retain a vocational rehabilitation expert to make that determination.
-If it turns out that you are unable to continue your current occupation, you would be entitled to compensation for vocational retraining to enter a new vocation.
+In such cases, lawyers sometimes retain a vocational rehabilitation expert to determine if you are unable to continue your current occupation and whether you will require vocational retraining to enter a new vocation.

 What Are General Damages?